mlespera/eLowQuant-background/README.md

 eLowHighQuant-fishes-(date).Rmd - R Markdown file used for computations for the paper
 eLowHighQuant-fishes-(date).html - html rendered file from the Rmd file

+To download and view the html file eLowHighQuant-fishes-(date).html, click on the file name, then click the Download button.
+A page of html code will be displayed.
+Right-click on that page, and choose 'Save as' and save the file into the folder of your choice.
+Double-clicking on the saved file will display the html file correctly.